Operation SOLANIA is the Australian Defence Force (ADF) contribution to maritime surveillance within the Pacific Region.

-Operation Solania also supports Operations Kuru Kuru, Big Eye, Island Chief, Tui Moana and Rai Balang, which are coordinated maritime surveillance and patrol operations run by the Pacific Island Forum Fisheries Agency (FFA), to detect and deter Illegal, Unregulated and Unreported (IUU) fishing activity.
+Operation SOLANIA also supports Operations Kuru Kuru, Big Eye, Island Chief, Tui Moana and Rai Balang, which are coordinated maritime surveillance and patrol operations run by the Pacific Island Forum Fisheries Agency (FFA).
+These partner Operations aim todetect and deter Illegal, Unregulated and Unreported (IUU) fishing activity.